 Collecting and cleaning the data

 First let’s begin by loading our required data cleaning and plotting packages.
-First we will load the required libraries needed for the analysis.

 In the article the authors cite several resources for collecting the data for this task.
 Per the article we note that the data is already pre-baked into R and located in datasets::Titanic when R loads, which is convenient 😎.